Pudgalavada: Three designations of the pudgala

 Regarding the first form of designation, Dan Lusthaus adds that:If the appropriator is something different from the skandhas themselves, then there is a sixth skandha, which is doctrinally impermissible.
 If the skandhas appropriate themselves, that leads to a vicious cycle of infinite regress.
 Hence, the Vātsīputrīya argue, the nominal person (pudgala) is neither the same as nor different from the skandhas.
 It is a heuristic fiction that avoids these unwarranted consequences and lends coherence by also corresponding to how actual persons experience themselves—that is, as distinct individuals continuous with, but not absolutely identical to or reducible to, their own pasts and futures.Lusthaus also explains their reasoning for the second and third designations as follows:But what remains constant or continuous between such [past and future] lives?
 If it is a self-same invariant identity, then this would indeed be a case of atmavada, a view the Vātsīputrīyas, like all Buddhists, reject.
-In what sense would someone be the same or different from the person in one’s previous life?
+In what sense would someone be the same or different from the person in one's previous life?
 If completely different, then to posit a continuity between them is incoherent.
 If the same, then their real discontinuities are ignored, leading to a form of eternalism, another impermissible view for Buddhists.
 Hence, they are neither the same nor different, but linked by a fictional pudgala.
 Finally, Buddhist practice leads to nirvana; but who attains this?
 If there is an integral individual that ceases on attaining nirvana, then this would entail the unwarranted view of annihilationalism.
 If there is no cessation of the karmic individual, then there is no nirvana.
 Both extremes, though implicit in standard Buddhist formulations, render Buddhism itself incoherent, a problem only solved, the Vātsīputrīyas argue, if one admits the fictional pudgala implicit in standard Buddhist doctrine.With this system, Pudgalavādins held that they could explain karmic moral retribution and personal identity by positing an ineffable (avaktavya) dharma that avoids falling into the extremes of annihilation (ucceda) and eternity (sasvata).
-One Pudgalavada text affirms that this doctrine is a middle way thus:If the pudgala could be described in terms of existence or non-existence, one would fall into nihilism (ucchedadristi) or eternalism (sasvatadrsti), but the Buddha does not allow us to uphold there two opinions.
+One Pudgalavāda text affirms that this doctrine is a Middle Way thus:If the pudgala could be described in terms of existence or non-existence, one would fall into nihilism (ucchedadristi) or eternalism (sasvatadrsti), but the Buddha does not allow us to uphold there two opinions.
 If one says that the pudgala does not exist, that is committing a fault in the order of the questions to be avoided.
 That expression is not justified.
 Why?
 If one affirms that no pudgala exists, that is a fake view (mithyadrsti).
 If (on the contrary), one affirms that the pudgala exists (conditionally), that is a right view (samyagdrsti).
 That is why it is possible to say that the pudgala exists.